Lectures: Access Zoom Room

 We have 13 lab assignments during the term.
 Each of them is graded in a scale from 0 to 4.
 You get no points if you don’t turn it in.
 You get 1 point for a poor job, 2 points for an OK job, 3 points for a good job and 4 points for an excellent job.
 These points are assigned to your group based on your lab report.
 The idea is for all of you to get a 4 in all 13 reports and therefore accumulate 52 points total.
 If you get anything less than a 4 in a lab report we will point out your mistakes and we will offer you the chance to submit corrections within the week.
 The only way for you to get less than 52 points in your lab assignments is for you to skip some work.
 Please avail yourself of this opportunity.

-In addition, we are going to have two take-home midterms.
-Midterm 1 is to be released on March 8 and it is due on March 17 by 5 pm.
-Midterm 2 is to be released on April 28 and it is due on April 29 at 5pm.
+In addition, we are going to have two midterms.
+Midterm 1 is to be take-home, released on March 7 and it is due on March 16 by 5 pm.
+Midterm 2 is going to be in-class on April 27.
 Each of the midterms is worth a total of 26 points.

 The grand total of points that can be earned in ESE224 is therefore 104.
 You pass with at least 60 points, you get a C with at least 70 points, a B with at least 80, and an A with at least 90 points.
 Within each letter range you get a minus decoration in the first 3 points of the range (for example, you get a B- for 80, 81, or 82 points).
 You get a plus decoration in the last three points of the range (for example, you get a B+ for 87, 88, or 89 points).
 This is true except of A+ grades.
 You get this only for perfect scores.